Home Command line utilities Sysget – A Front-end For Popular Package Managers

 • MacPorts.

-Just in case you assigned a wrong package manager, you can set a new package manager using the following command:
+Just in case you assigned a wrong package manager by mistake, you can set a new package manager using the following command:

 $ sudo sysget set yum